James-Studio/Piano-Sheet-Generator/README.md

 ## Project Overview
 ![Video Screen Alignment](MusicGen.jpg)

 This project provides a Python-based tool for extracting musical score regions from a video, processing them, and exporting them as a single PDF document.
 The tool is tailored for scenarios where musical scores appear in video recordings, such as piano tutorials or sheet music display videos.
+(The regions of the musical score change dynamically.）

 ## **Activate the Project**